carleshf/carleshf.github.io/_posts/2012-04-01-building-a-compiler-in-net-4-of-4.md

 ---
 published: true
+title: Building a Compiler in .Net  (4 of 4)
 category: blog
 layout: post
-title: Building a Compiler in .Net  (4 of 4)
+author: carleshf
+tags:
+  - .net
+  - C#
 ---

 This post is part of a series of 4.
 Here you have the links to each one: